Services and Resources for Navajo Veterans

 • Education: We guide, assist, and explore financial assistance for higher education for veterans to help them adjust to living outside the military.

-• Job Skills: These skills have life-long applications.
+• Job Skills: These skills have lifelong applications.
 Core skills are reading, writing, communication, leadership, math, and business.

 • Development: We help them find resources for veterans starting businesses and coordinate with local executives and businesspeople to mentor them.
-This way, they develop business skills which open opportunities for them to accomplish their goals.
+This way, they develop business skills that open opportunities for them to accomplish their goals.

 • Mental Health: We refer veterans who suffer from PTSD for counseling at the closest hospital.